joeriks/FnX.TypedCsv/readme.md

     c:\users\jonas\documents\VEmployee.linq

 The first file is the csv with the data.
-And the other one is a linq-file that has the necessary type and function to open the csv and return an Enumerable, which you can process further with linq:
+And the other one is a linq-file that has the necessary type and function to open the csv and return an Enumerable, which you can open (simply copy the filename and open it), and then process further with linq:

     // Generated 2014-08-20 08:08:41

     void Main() {

         var vemployeeEnumerable=GetVEmployeeRecords(@"c:\users\jonas\documents\VEmployee.csv");

         vemployeeEnumerable.Dump();

     }